saishivah/esshariprasad/README.md

 ### Hi there 👋

-- 🔭 I'm currently studying masters in computer science at university of houston.
+- 🔭 I'm currently studying masters in computer science at University of Houston.
 - 🌱 Passionate about fullstack, backend and designining high availabilty cloud applications.
 - 📫 How to reach me: esshariprasad@gmail.com
 - 😄 Pronouns: HE/HIM